tmastersmart/gmrs_live/README.md

-# gmrslive.com Time Temp Weather PROGRAM
+# gmrslive.com Time Temp Weather Replacement PROGRAM

 This software replaces the time and temp scripts and the warning scripts.
 It upgrades them to the new weather service servers with the new API.
 It also adds detection for cpu temp and more.
+Written from scratch in PHP no shell scripts.

+This software uses a NWS licensed API code

 download the installer.